CodeAwhile/debug-bar-hook-log/readme.txt

 === Debug Bar Hook Log ===
-Contributors: itsananderson
+Contributors: itsananderson, Zer0Divisor
 Tags: debug, dev
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 0.1
+Stable tag: 0.2

 Logs and displays a filterable list of all hooks called during the request, with their arguments